GRB 221009A: Gallery

 Near-simultaneous observations were made of GRB221009A from Gemini South in Chile.
 The image is a combination of 4 exposures in I, J, H, K with two instruments taken in the morning of Friday, October 14, 2022.

-Swift's X-ray image of GRB 221009A shows circular rings around the gamma-ray burst.
-Dust in the Milky Way scattered the x-ray emission of the gamma-ray burst, creating the rings.
+Ten-hour timelapse of GRB 221009A, as seen by the Fermi Gamma-ray Space Telescope.

 Timelapse from images captured over 12 days by the X-ray Telescope aboard NASA's Neil Gehrels Swift Observatory.
-Rings appear as dust in our galaxy scatter the light back to us.
+Rings appear as dust in the Milky Way galaxy scatters the light towards Earth.

 Near-infrared afterglow and host seen by Webbs NIRCam.

 Near-infrared afterglow and host galaxy.
 Second brightest gamma-ray GRB 230307A burst photographed by Webb, for comparison.